cloudquery/cloudquery/plugins/source/aws/views/athena/README.md

 # Athena Resources View

-You can create and `aws_resources` view for Athena, similar to the equivalent [Postgres version](../resources.sql).
+You can create an `aws_resources` view for Athena, similar to the [equivalent Postgres version](../resources.sql).
 This allows you to query resources across all tables by tag or ARN.

-There are currently two methods to create this view as follows
+There are currently two methods to create this view:

+1. a query that that outputs a `CREATE VIEW` statement you can run in the Athena console (easiest, lowest effort)
+2. a Go script that will create the view for you.
+This can be run as a binary or as a Lambda function (can be automated to run periodically)

+## Option 1: Standalone SQL script

+### Usage

+Execute the [`resources.sql`](./resources.sql) script in Athena.
+The output of this execution will be a `CREATE OR REPLACE VIEW` statement.

+Copy the full `CREATE OR REPLACE VIEW` output statement and execute it in Athena.

-## **Athena Resources View Creation Tool**
+## Option 2: **Athena Resources View Creation Tool**

-## Usage
+### Usage

 The script can be run as a standalone script or as an AWS Lambda function.
 In either case, you will need a working installation of Go.